rcarras42/Lazarus-Scan/0.3/README.md

 	- [ ] Dropdown with all sources available
 	- [ ] Last DPI selected
 	- [ ] Last Transfer mode selected
+- [ ] Update the srcLabel in runtime